Find out what is a ND filter and why they are an important part of the gear of every Pro photographer.

 There are two basic filter types or systems to choose from: the screw-in and the slide-in types.

-The first is circular integrated filters with a mounting ring that screws into the front thread of a lens, and with a thread on the other end to screw other filter(s) or attach a hood.
-You can see an example of a ND screw-in filter on the left.
+The first is circular integrated filters with a mounting ring that screws into the front thread of a lens, and with a thread on the other end to screw another filter.

 When you should use ND filters